 - Meals with customers, suppliers, vendors, and associates: Perhaps 50% deductible.
 The new tax law is unclear about the deductibility of these meals.
-Always check with your tax preparer to get their take before claiming a new deduction.
+Always check with your certified public accountant (CPA) or other tax preparer to get their take before claiming a new deduction.

 What about entertaining your customers, vendors, or suppliers?
-Sadly, as of 2018, you can no longer write off the cost of that entertainment.
+Sadly, as of 2018, you can no longer write off entertainment expenses.

 19. Merchant processing fees